pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 So, in this thought experiment, what started as a fairly intuitive team structure where everyone works together on a shared goal has turned into a highly choreographed performance where products ping-pong around between [teams that mostly watch, rather than do](https://twitter.com/honeygolightly/status/1225095639144550400).

-By breaking up our product teams into siloed teams of specialists, we _do_ have clearer standards in place although now everything takes longer.
+In breaking up our product teams into siloed teams of specialists, we _do_ have clearer standards in place although now everything takes longer.
 But is this actually a problem?
 Things _are_ slower with all the extra meetings, but isn’t this preferable to an organization of uncoordinated, independent teams potentially overlooking the bigger picture?

 Well, it turns out there is more than just one bigger picture.
 There is a short-term and a long-term cost to this kind of org structure.
 In the short term, teams narrowly-focused on a single domain can end up missing the forest for the wrong forest.
 And in the long term, an over-emphasis on following standards can easily lead to internal stagnation.